-All of our walks are dog friendly, although you are likely to encounter livestock and stiles on many of them.
+All of our walks are dog friendly (apart from the boardwalk on the National Nature Reserve), but you are likely to encounter livestock and stiles on many of them.
 Follow our doggy dos and don’ts below for a safe and fun trip out.

 A place to stay